sparktsang/sparktsang.github.io/_posts/2025-10-15-psychedelic.md

 I was about to leave my dorm room when he checked in.
 A new roommate, a man from London.
 I offered a simple hello, expecting a brief, forgettable exchange.
 Instead, over the next hour, I was given a guided tour of a parallel reality, a universe of thought so intricate and profound that I am still trying to find my way out of it.

 His name was Ade, a software engineer.
 This was his first time in Asia, and he had already spent two months here in Krabi.
 What was the appeal?
 "A bit of everything," he said.
-He called his trip a "journey," a preparation for the next phase of his work.
+He called his trip a "journey", a preparation for the next phase of his work.
 He was something of a digital nomad, he admitted.
 "Me too," I said, and on this flimsy common ground—the blurred lines between travel, life, and work—a connection was made.

 I sensed the word "journey" held a deeper meaning for him.
 "What's the ultimate goal of this journey?"
 I asked.